tigera-solutions/cc-eks-egress-gw/README.md

     ![egress-gateway-Egress Gateway created](https://user-images.githubusercontent.com/104035488/204313504-6f2b61ed-2b66-4ed0-ab29-d057afc61504.png)

-15. Create a test host to see the packets details from outside the EKS cluster.
+15. Create a test host to see the details of the packets received outside the EKS cluster.

     Retrieve the `subnet-id` of the public subnet created by the EKS to be used in your test host.